Retirement

 Employees hired and members of CalPERS between July 9, 2012 and December 31, 2012, participate in the 2% at 60 formula, three-year final compensation, and 1959 survivor benefit.
 Employees are required to contribute the full 7% member contribution, plus an additional 1.5% towards the employer rate.

 Employees hired and members of CalPERS on or after January 1, 2013, participate in the 2% at 62 formula, three-year final compensation, and 1959 survivor benefit.
 The employee pays the full member contribution, which is variable.
 The contribution rate for new members is 50% of the normal cost rate which is subject to change.
-The current member contribution is 6.25%.
-Employees also contribute 1.5% towards the employer rate.
+As of July 1, 2025, the member contribution is 7.50%.
+Employees also contribute 1.5% towards the employer rate for a total contribution of 9%.
+Beginning July 1, 2026, the member contribution will increase to 8.25%, plus an additional 1.5% towards the employer rate for a total employee contribution of 9.75%.

 Information About Social Security